selforganising/foundersandcoders/_posts/2014-04-22-invariant-programming.md

 ---
 After looking at [*Decomposing a problem using recursion*](/2014/04/17/recursion.html), we have not finished with recursion and we have not finished with the factorial function either.

-Although the recursive factorial function we came up with last time is nice, it is still not the best possible solution to this simple problem.
-Here it is again:
+Here is a solution to the factorial function again:

     def factorial(n):
         if n == 0: